 - 36 min

-In a hair salon in Haifa owned by an Arab, Jewish and Arab clients sit together and engage in candid conversations with the director.
+In a hair salon in Haifa, Jewish and Arab clients sit together and engage in candid conversations with the director.
 The effect is surprising, life-affirming and thoroughly engaging.
+A delightful short documentary.